Careers in Small Scale Farming

-The Center for Rural Affairs states warns that in 10 or less years will experience a 50% reduction of farmers across the country.
-As a result farmers are needed more than ever, to close this widening gap.
+The Center for Rural Affairs states warns that in 10 years or less the United States will experience a 50% reduction of farmers across the country.
+As a result farmers are needed more than ever to close this widening gap.

-- New farmers make up only 10 percent of farmers and ranchers
+- New farmers make up only 10% of farmers and ranchers.

 What happens when these aging farmers and ranchers are no longer working the land?
 We experience a massive deficit among the number of agricultural producers harvesting our supply chain across the country.

 TALMAR’s Beginner Farmer’s Training called “Breaking New Ground” is at the forefront of reinventing the definition of agriculture.
 This begins with downsizing production space by growing vertically verses the latter.
 This increases the types of individuals who can farm.
-TALMAR requires self-operational graduates to begin production on no more than 2,000 square feet of land.
-Such allows for a smooth transition into their initial year of farming.
+TALMAR requires self-operational graduates to begin production on no more than 2,000 square feet of land, allowing for a smooth transition into their initial year of farming.

-TALMAR’s four farming models of Vertical, Raised Beds, Hoop-Housing, and Hydroponics, can each be operated from a seated position.
-Such thus expands the range of individuals such as those wheel-chair bound, who can farm.
-The outcome yields parterships with local farm-to-table restaurants and markets; growers help meet the demand for organic produce.
+TALMAR’s four farming models of Vertical, Raised Beds, Hoop-Housing, and Hydroponics can each be operated from a seated position, expanding the range of individuals (such as those wheelchair bound), who can farm.
+The outcome yields partnerships with local farm-to-table restaurants and markets and growers help meet the demand for organic produce.
 Furthermore, small-scale agricultural producers can sell in end users farmer’s markets, farm co-operatives (co-ops), and road-side farm stands.

 TALMAR makes the outcomes above achievable through Breaking New Ground’s USDA-aligned curriculum combined with its on-site, hands-on Farm Practicum/Lab.
-In 10-months, trainees will master 5 major subject units that include everything from Soil Health, Transplanting, & Direct Seeding to Marketing, Distribution, and Farm Financing.
+In 10 months, trainees will master 5 major subject units that include Soil Health, Transplanting, Direct Seeding to Marketing, Distribution and Farm Financing.

 Graduation from the program yields multiple opportunities for beginning farmers.
-Whether beginning launching operations on individual plots of land, or, employed as high-level operators for large-scale farms, the opportunities for financial success are endless.
-Each graduate receives a life-time membership into the Breaking New Ground Farm Alliance which provides monthly question and answer forums and access to our member-only Breaking New Ground Alliance Web Portal.
+Whether launching operations on individual plots of land or employed as high-level operators for large-scale farms, the opportunities for financial success are endless.
+Each graduate receives a lifetime membership into the Breaking New Ground Farm Alliance which provides monthly question and answer forums and access to our member-only Breaking New Ground Alliance Web Portal.
 Graduates can access this online resource 24-hours a day to receive feedback on their agricultural pursuits.

 Breaking New Ground’s 2-semester program includes education in: